 On-Site Optimization for Local Search

-Once you have your keywords set, the next thing you will want to do is optimize your own website for local search.
-Let search engines know what locations you are targeting by including geo-specific information, keywords, and phrases in the following places on your website.
+Once you have your keyword set, the next thing you will want to do is optimize your own website for local search.
+Let search engines know what locations you are targeting by including geo-specific information, keywords and phrases in the specific places on your website as described below.

 Title and Meta Descriptions

-Note that, when searching for air conditioning repair seattle, those keywords are bolded in both the title and snippet about the website.
-Make these two areas count for local search by doing the following.
+Note that when searching for air conditioning repair seattle, people will see those keywords bolded in both the title and snippet about the website.
+Make these two areas count for local search by doing the following:

 Local Address & Phone Number on All Pages